i-am-the-robot/Self-balancing-robot-PID/README.md

 - Kalman filter for smoother MPU6050 angle feedback
 - Cascaded PID with separate loops for angle and velocity
+- Remote setpoint interface for real-time monitoring

+---

+*Every system has its own parameter values.
+You must understand your system to know what will work for it.*

+---

+## Future Work

+- Kalman filter for smoother MPU6050 angle feedback
+- Cascaded PID with separate loops for angle and velocity
-- Remote setpoint interface for real time monitoring
+- Remote setpoint interface for real-time monitoring

 ---